rundeck/rundeck/docs/en/01-getting-started/01-chapter1.md

 #### Network access

-When the server starts, it binds to several TCP ports:
+When the server starts, it binds to several TCP ports by default:

 *  4440 (http)
 *  4443 (https)
-*  4435 (log4j)

 To check if the ports are free on a Unix host, run:

-    netstat -an | egrep '4440|4435'
+    netstat -an | egrep '4440|4443'

 If the ports are in use on the server, you will see output similar to below:

     tcp46      0      0  *.4440                 *.*                    LISTEN
-    tcp46      0      0  *.4435                 *.*                    LISTEN

 The installation procedures describe how to choose different ports, if there is a conflict.

-In addition, TCP port 22 needs to be open on the clients for SSH.
+In addition, TCP port 22 (by default) needs to be open on the clients for SSH.

 Clients should be set up to allow the RunDeck server user to connect to the clients using SSH via public-key authentication.
 It should not